-EMS Vehicle Replacement Committed Reserve (Revolving) Balance end of 2014 is \$324,518.
+EMS Vehicle Replacement Committed Reserve (Revolving) Balance end of 2015 is \$348,716.

 The ambulance replacement policy states a cycle of 7 years.
 This cycle is greater than the MOHLTC recommended 5-year cycle.
 The need for ambulances can change from year to year due to call volume and the total kilometers traveled.
-Regardless of the number of ambulances required an amount equal to the estimated vehicle amortization (\$384,852 in 2014) flows into this committed reserve each year.
+Regardless of the number of ambulances required an amount equal to the estimated vehicle amortization (\$402,939 in 2015) flows into this committed reserve each year.
 Funds are flowed into this committed reserve and are flowed out to meet the specific expenditure requirements.
+This reserve and the Non-EMS Vehicle Replacement Committed Reserve are very similar in nature and can be combined into one new reserve for Vehicle Replacement Committed Reserve.